 - (1) Include the AIP's name in the Adjuster's Citrus Worksheet title if not preprinted on the AIP's worksheet or when a worksheet entry is not provided. - (2) Include the claim number on the appraisal worksheet (when required by the AIP) when a worksheet entry is not provided. - (3) If a change or correction is necessary, strike out the entry and re-enter the correct entry above the previous entry or cross out the entire line and re-enter the correct information on another line.
 The adjuster and insured should initial any changes. - (4) A separate Adjuster's Citrus Worksheet must be prepared for each commodity type insured within the unit.
 Example: Early-season Oranges must be listed on a separate Adjuster's Citrus Worksheet from that of Late-season Oranges because they are listed as separate commodity types in the actuarial documents. - (a) Sub-groves of a citrus fruit group and commodity type may be entered on separate lines of the same worksheet as space allows. - (b) Multiple inspections of the same grove or sub-grove must be documented on separate worksheets and the applicable information consolidated to a master worksheet at the time of final adjustment. - (c) Document uninsured causes of loss on a separate line of the worksheet or on a separate worksheet and consolidate the applicable information to a master worksheet at the time of final adjustment. - (d) If a packer/processor rejects fruit damaged by uninsured causes, such fruit is considered undamaged and must be counted on the Adjuster's Citrus Worksheet as marketable fruit.
-Document the circumstances on a Special Report and attach to the Adjuster's Citrus Worksheet. - (5) Document on a Special Report fruit counts and calculations not shown on the appraisal worksheet.
-Document on a Special Report any unusual circumstances affecting the adjuster's determination of the amount of loss and attach to the Adjuster's Citrus Worksheet. - (6) Standard appraisal worksheet items are numbered consecutively in exhibit 3 below.
+Document the circumstances on the Adjuster's Citrus Worksheet or on a Special Report and attach to the Adjuster's Citrus Worksheet. - (5) Document on a Special Report fruit counts and calculations not shown on the Adjuster's Citrus Worksheet.
+Document on the Adjuster's Citrus Worksheet or a Special Report any unusual circumstances affecting the adjuster's determination of the amount of loss and attach to the Adjuster's Citrus Worksheet. - (6) Standard appraisal worksheet items are numbered consecutively in exhibit 3 below.
 Example appraisal worksheets are provided to illustrate how to complete entries. - (7) For all zero appraisals, refer to the LAM for additional instructions.